ministryofjustice/moj-frontend/docs/design-system-statuses.md

   excerpt: "Building block statuses."
 ---

-Every building block on the MoJ Design System has 1 of 4 statuses.
+Every building block on the MoJ Design System has a status.
 This is to help you know how to use them.
 The statuses are:

 - Experimental
 - To be reviewed
 - Official
 - Archived

 The Design System team is working to bring everything to the ‘official’ status.
-Building blocks will move between other statuses when the team develops them.
-They can also be archived.
+They may also be archived.

 Learn how you can [help develop design system building blocks](/get-involved/suggest-a-change/).